vidjil/vidjil/doc/user.md

   - View Details: Permissions to view patient/run/set data in an unencrypted manner for the patients/runs/sets of a group
   - Save: Permissions to save an analysis for the patients/runs/sets of a group

+## Usage and processes pages

+These pages allow to follow the activity that you or your group made on the server.

+### Usage page

+On this page, you will be able to see data and processing done for each of your groups.
+For each group, you will find:
+  - A reminder of the rights that you have on it is present.
+  - For each type of sets (patient/runs/sets), the number of entries, of process done the last month, the status of them (XXX C/computed, E/error ? )
+  - List of tags used
+  - Result list and links to last process (XXX limits)

+### Processes page

+On this page you will get a table filled with the list of last analysis made.
+You will get complement informations for each analysis:
+  - Related patient/runs/sets link and name
+  - Filename of the analysis and related informations
+  - Config of the analysis
+  - Status of the analysis (QUEUED, COMPLETED, ERROR)
+  - Date of execution

+## Process page

 # How do you define clones, their sequences, their V(D)J designation and their productivity?

 The Vidjil web application allows to run several RepSeq algorithms.